 At least three weeks prior to departure, ensure that the following documents are submitted to Humber Global.

-The Student Travel Registry (previously known as the Student Out of Province Travel Activity Form) is mandatory and must be completed by each student participating in an approved Humber travel activity outside of Ontario.
+The HALO Registry (previously known as the Student Travel Registry) is mandatory and must be completed by each student participating in an approved Humber travel activity outside of Ontario.
 Student travel can take a number of forms including, but not limited, to an Academic Summer Program, Conference/Competition, Faculty-Led Trip, Internship/Work Placement, Semester Abroad and Varsity.

-Any questions or concerns regarding the Humber Travel Registry can be sent to email@example.com.
+All questions and concerns regarding the HALO Registry can be sent to email@example.com.